Don’t know how to get started – click here: New-to-Mountain-Biking-–-Getting-Started-Guide

 *All Riders Ride at your own risk*

-There are often specific rules regarding these requirements for national and international level events that you should refer to the technical regulations listed for that event.
+There are often specific rules regarding the requirements for national and international level events – you should also refer to the technical regulations listed for that event.

 Not only does the club have access to the fantastic trails at Awaba Mountain Bike Park, but we also use some other great locations in the Hunter region.
 Please click on the below links to find out more information about any of these areas: